dmbarbour/glas/docs/GlasDesign.md

 ### Modal and Phantom Types

-It is feasible for a type system to track metadata such as location, latency, units of measure, purpose and provenance.
+It is feasible for a type system to track metadata such as units of measure, location, and lifespan.
 Programmers can then control composition based on this metadata in ad-hoc ways.

-For example, a type system might complain if we try to add apples to oranges, or if we attempt to multiply matrices logically located on separate GPGPUs.
-Tracking latency can make it feasible to constrain programs based on big-O complexity notations.
+For example, the type system might complain if we try to add apples to oranges, or if we attempt to multiply matrices logically located on separate GPGPUs, or if we attempt to write an abstract ephemeral reference into persistent storage.

-Modal types can be expressed and manipulated by annotations.
-Which manipulations are valid might be constrained by the type system (e.g. latency is monotonic).
-This pattern can be combined with abstract and linear types.

 ## OPERATOR DESIGN